 The sixth and final par 3 is a stout 195-yard hole.
 Two bunkers are found on the left and one in the traditional spot on the right.
 Visually deceptive, there is near enough 40 yards from the back edge of the right bunker to the front edge of the green.
 Playing 90 degrees over the ravine which runs parallel to the 16th green, it is a stunning sixth and final one-shot hole.

 Lacking striking topography the closing hole has a well-positioned bunker on the left-hand side that will keep your attention off the tee.
 The last approach shot is to a plateau green with the familiar mounding, and deep front left bunker.
 The closing three holes have alternatively been played with One as Sixteen, Five as Seventeen and Four as Eighteen.
 This configuration makes the Second the First, the Third the Second and the Sixth the third.

-Nevertheless, it is a must-play and entirely walkable even if carrying.
+Nevertheless, The Addington Golf Club is a must-play and entirely walkable even if carrying.
 Go ahead and book a tee time at this top 100 course.
 Amongst the mature pine and birch trees, there is a feeling of intimacy in the centre of London.
-This Harry Colt and John Frederick Abercromby golf course design is nothing less than spectacular.
+This Harry Colt, John Frederick Abercromby, Arthur Croome golf course design is nothing less than spectacular.

 What’s even more striking is The Addington New was considered the better of the two courses… but that story we can save for another day.

 The Addington Golf Club Reviews